AbhishekRP2002/AbhishekRP2002/README.md

-#  Hello world!
+#  Greetings!
 ###  Myself Abhishek Ranjan 👋

-### I am a student at [ *National Institute of Technology, Rourkela* ](https://www.nitrkl.ac.in/) , pursuing my Bachelor in Technology , majoring  in Computer Science and Engineering.
+### I am a pre-final year student at [ *National Institute of Technology, Rourkela* ](https://www.nitrkl.ac.in/) , pursuing my Bachelors in Technology , majoring  in Computer Science and Engineering.
 ### I'm a passionate self-taught Graphics Designer,UI/UX Designer, Front End Web developer , ML AI enthusiast and above all a passionate student who's eager to learn new interesting things .
 ### 😄 Pronouns :  He/Him